 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7950 3-way Crossfire are massively better than the .
+In terms of overall gaming performance, the graphical capabilities of the HD 7950 and the are equal.

 The has no core clock speed set, so any comparison between Texture and Pixel Fill Rates is not currently possible.

 The HD 7950 was released over three years more recently than the , and so the HD 7950 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the when running the latest games.

 Both GPUs exhibit very poor performance, so rather than upgrading from one to the other you should consider looking at more powerful GPUs.
 Neither of these will be able to run the latest games in any playable way.

 The HD 7950 has 3072 MB video memory, but the does not have an entry, so the two GPUs cannot be reliably compared in this area.

 The HD 7950 has 5376 Shader Processing Units but the does not have an entry, so the two GPUs cannot be reliably compared in this area.